-Even if you do not want art to be your full-time job, you can make some decent money for fun stuff like vacations or even retirement savings.
+Even if you do not want art to be your full-time job, you can make some decent money for fun stuff like vacations or retirement savings.

-Before we talk about earning a passive income, we would like to talk about making it an artist.
+Before we talk about earning a passive income, we would like to discuss making it an artist.

 First, you have to spend time enhancing your art skills.

 You should be working on improving your artistic skills for the rest of your art career.

 The next step is to think like a business owner.